 Long-Term Strategies for Financial Freedom

-– Pursue education or training that increases your market value
+- Pursuing education or specialized training to increase your market value

-• Build a professional network that can lead to better opportunities
+- Building a professional network to unlock better opportunities

-• Consider entrepreneurial ventures that leverage your unique abilities
+- Exploring entrepreneurial ventures tailored to your unique abilities

-– Develop a mix of active and passive income sources
+- Develop both active and passive income sources

 Conclusion: From Survival to Thriving